 Principles of Physics back matter is another valuable resource which includes: The Standard Model; Nobel Notes; Nobel Prize Laureates; Pre-Nobel Notables; Physics Constants; Physic Laws; Glossary; General bibliography; and a Subject Index.

-This new resource is a helpful tool for students and researchers who are just beginning their study of chemistry and need a solid background of the key terms and elements in the field.
+This new resource is a helpful tool for students and researchers who are just beginning their study of physics and need a solid background of the key terms and elements in the field.
 A must for all high school and undergraduate science programs.